rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 With our new knowledge about iterators, we can change the `new` function to take ownership of an iterator as its argument instead of borrowing a slice.
-We'll use the interator functionality instead of the code we had that checks the length of the slice and indexes into specific locations.
+We'll use the iterator functionality instead of the code we had that checks the length of the slice and indexes into specific locations.
 This will clear up what the `Config::new` function is doing since the iterator will take care of accessing the values.